Queen's performance at Live Aid: In popular culture

 The gig was recreated in the biographical film Bohemian Rhapsody (2018) as its climax.
-Footage from the original performance can be seen to match very accurately with the film performance.

-In 2019, the performance was recreated on The Simpsons as one of its couch gags.
+In 2020, Queen + Adam Lambert reprised the Live aid set list for the Fire Fight Australia charity concert in Sydney, Australia.

 Reception

 In 2005, Queen's performance was voted as the best live rock gig of all time.
 According to the BBC's presenter David Hepworth, their performance produced "the greatest display of community singing the old stadium had seen and cemented Queen's position as the most-loved British group since the Beatles".
 Paul Brannigan of Classic Rock called it "arguably the most iconic moment of the band's storied career".

 Geldof said: "[They] were absolutely the best band of the day.
 They played the best, had the best sound, used their time to the full.
 They understood the idea exactly, that it was a global jukebox.
 They just went and smashed one hit after another."